-Colorectal, breast and cervical cancer cause 155,000 deaths each year in middle income countries (MIC) in Eastern Europe, while there is good evidence that a large proportion could be prevented by organized screening.
-Although many MIC in Eastern Europe have implemented some form of cancer screening, this screening is often non-organized, leading to lack of data and quality assurance systems.
+Colorectal, breast and cervical cancer cause 155,000 deaths each year in middle-income countries (MIC) in Eastern Europe, while there is good evidence that a large proportion could be prevented by organised screening.
+Although many MIC in Eastern Europe have implemented some form of cancer screening, this screening is often non-organised, leading to lack of data and quality assurance systems.
 Also, coverage is commonly low and minority groups are not reached.